How To Make Stained Glass Window Cookies

 You can add more water as needed to reach the desired piping consistency.

-One response to “How To Make Stained Glass Window Cookies”
+2 responses to “How To Make Stained Glass Window Cookies”

 Chief Baking Officer